 Importantly, while these changes create new opportunities, they also offer greater peace of mind during the planning process - helping you move forward with more confidence and fewer surprises.

 At Metricon, we’ve worked on hundreds of dual occupancy projects throughout Victoria.
-With nearly 50 years of experience, and over 16 years specialising in dual occupancy, we understand how to navigate planning requirements - including the latest updates to Clause 55.
+With nearly 50 years of experience, and over 16 years specialising in dual occupancy, we understand how to navigate planning requirements - including the latest updates to Clause 55 and VicSmart.

 When you work with Metricon, you can expect: